top of page

 Church of St John the Theologian

-10.00 Session 5: Theological aspects of death, afterlife, and eternity
+10.00 Session 5: Theological aspects of death, afterlife, and eternity, Chair: Vasileios Marinis

 Harri Huovinen, Eschatology and Its Liturgical Realization in John Chrysostom